AI AgentsTop 7FreshLast reviewed: · 9d ago

 • Independent of LangChain (lighter dependency footprint)

-• Strong community momentum in 2025
+• Strong community momentum in 2025-2026 — 1.x line under active weekly release cadence

 Cons